 Vacuum the carpet and upholstery thoroughly.
 Then, use a Tornador Air Blow Out Tool to blast away any lingering dirt that may be trapped in the carpet fibers.

 Treat the surface with an extractor-friendly soap.
 Detail King’s Extractor Soap is low-foaming, making it the best choice to achieve a perfect clean without risking damage to the extractor.
 After letting the product set for 30 seconds or so, agitate with a scrub brush.
-For areas with lots of ground-in mud or dirt, scrub with a foaming shampoo like our Carpet Shampoo.
+For areas with lots of ground-in mud or dirt, we recommend pre-scrubbing with a foaming shampoo like our Carpet Shampoo.

-If scrubbing with a foaming shampoo is necessary, wipe up foam and dirt with a terry cloth prior to extracting to avoid potential damage to your machine. (foam/dirt build-up can get sucked into the vacuum motor which will lead to issues)
+If scrubbing with a foaming shampoo is necessary, wipe up foam and dirt with a terry cloth towel prior to extracting to avoid potential damage to your machine. (foam/dirt build-up can get sucked into the vacuum motor and cause issues)

 With proper prep work, you’ll maximize the benefits of your extractor.
 Using it is as simple as flipping some switches and pulling the trigger.